promptfoo/promptfoo/README.md

 The YAML configuration format runs each prompt through a series of example inputs (aka "test case") and checks if they meet requirements (aka "assert").

-See the [Configuration docs](https://www.promptfoo.dev/docs/configuration/parameters) for more detail.
+See the [Configuration docs](https://www.promptfoo.dev/docs/configuration/guide) for a detailed guide.

 ```yaml
 prompts: [prompts.txt]